winitzki/scall/tutorial/programming_dhall.md

 An example of an applicative type constructor that is neither covariant nor contravariant is `Monoid`.
 (The type constructor `Monoid` describes typeclass evidence values for monoidal types.)
-We have seen in Chapter "Typeclasses" that the `Monoid` type constructor admits an `Applicative` typeclass evidence.
+Chapter "Typeclasses" has shown that the `Monoid` type constructor admits an `Applicative` typeclass evidence.

 Let us now find out what combinators exist for creating new applicative type constructors out of previously given ones.